-You’ll enjoy a competitive stipend in a region with a cost of living that’s lower than the national average.
-Resident and fellow stipends for the 2020-2021 academic year are:
+Fellows and residents at Wake Forest receive a competitive stipend in a region with a cost of living that’s lower than the national average.
+Stipends are determined by Postgraduate Year (PGY).
+The stipends for the 2020-2021 academic year are:

 - PGY-1: $54,158